Diederik Kingma

 At OpenAI, Kingma and Prafulla Dhariwal introduced Glow, a reversible generative model using invertible 1x1 convolutions.
 Glow contributed to the normalizing-flow lineage: models that allow exact latent-variable inference and likelihood evaluation while supporting efficient sampling and manipulation.

 At Google, Kingma co-authored work on score-based generative modeling through stochastic differential equations and Variational Diffusion Models.
-These papers helped connect diffusion, score matching, likelihood-based modeling, noise schedules, and continuous-time views of generative processes.
+These papers helped connect diffusion, score matching, likelihood-based modeling, noise schedules, continuous-time views of generative processes, and bits-back compression.
+They also illustrate a recurring Kingma theme: making probabilistic modeling compatible with scalable neural training.

 Institutional Roles